odinuv/web/en/apv/walkthrough/dynamic-page/array.md

 Sometimes you may wish to remove an element.
 This can be done using ``unset()`` function:

 {% highlight php %}
-{% include /en/apv/walkthrough/dynamic-page/array-2c.php %}
+{% include /en/apv/walkthrough/dynamic-page/array-8.php %}
 {% endhighlight %}

+The above example will print:

+    Array ( [father] => Fred [mother] => Wilma )

-This operation is not very common because PHP scripts are executed for a very short time (just to produce HTML page for browser) and then the memory used by the script is cleared automatically.
+Removing elements from array is not very common because PHP scripts are executed for a very short time (just to produce HTML page for browser) and then the memory used by the script is cleared automatically.
-We usually want just to print a snapshot of a database state during that short period.
+Use the `unset` operation only when you truly want to remove something from an array.

 ### Traversing Arrays
 When you need to traverse the entire array, you need a loop.
 As mentioned above `for` loop can be